Post

 Another method is to use clasp (Google Apps Script CLI) to git clone the demo project and then push the code.

-After copying, it will look exactly the same as the sample project.
+After copying, it will look exactly the same as the example project.

-1. First Deployment of the “Web Application” to View Results
+1. First Deployment of the “Web App” and Viewing Results

 Execution Identity:

-• I always run the scripts using your account identity.
+• I execute the script always using your account identity.

-• The user accessing the web application will execute the script using the currently logged-in Google account identity.
+• Users accessing the web app will run the script as the currently logged-in Google account user.

 Who can access:

-• XXX All users within the same organization Only users with the same organization + logged-in Google accounts can access.
+• All users within the same organization Only users logged in with a Google account from the same organization can access.

-• All users signed in to a Google account Users signed in to Google accounts can access.
+• All users logged into a Google account All logged-in Google account users can access.

-• Everyone does not need to log in to a Google account, and everyone can access it publicly.
+• Everyone does not need to log in with a Google account, and everyone can access it publicly.

-If it is an internal tool: you can choose “Who can access: All users in the same organization as XXX” + “Run as: User accessing the web app” for security control.
+If it is an internal tool: you can choose “Who has access: All users in the same organization as XXX” + “Execute as: User accessing the web app” for security control.

 User must agree to authorization on first use

-The first time you click the Web App URL, you need to grant authorization.
+The first time you click the Web App URL, you need to authorize access.

 • Review Permission → Select the account identity to use this Web App